jarmoruuth/AutoIntegrate/README.md

 4. Press F9 to run the script in the editor
 5. Open all *_a.fit files and wait until the script completes.

+It is also possible to run manually background extraction and/or histogram transformations on the integrated images and then continue automatic processing from there.
+For more details see header block in the source code.

 PixInsight scripts that come with the product were a great help when developing this script.
 Web site Light Vortex Astronomy (http://www.lightvortexastronomy.com/) was a great place to find details and best practises when using PixInsight.